An Isouna Agapi: Release

 "An Isouna Agapi" was announced as the second single, with a release date of 25 February.
 However, the song debuted exclusively on Dromos FM 89.8 one day earlier.
 The radio station announced a contest for its audience coinciding with the single's release date: the winners will get the chance to meet Paparizou and hear her new album before it is released on 28 February 2010 at seven pm at an undisclosed venue.

 Chart performance

 "An Isouna Agapi" peaked at #5 on the official Greek Digital Singles chart published by Billboard.
 It also peaked at #7 at the official Greek airplay chart by Nielsen Music Control.

 Music video

 Paparizou announced on her Twitter that she was meeting with video director Konstantinos Rigos to discuss a music video for the single.
 The filming of the music video took place on 4 March at the Astir Palace hotel and lasted 16 hours.
 Paparizou then posted photos from the video on her Twitter, asking fans for their critiques.
-The music video is mostly in black and white.
+The music video is mostly in black and white, and features model Dimitris Alexandrou as her love interest.
 It was nominated for Sexiest Appearance in a Video, as well as contributing to nominations for Female Artist of the Year and Artist of the Year at the MAD Video Music Awards 2010.